DeshErBojhaa/nosql-note/README.md

 Client will see updated data monotonicly.

 # Versioning of Data in Distributed System:
 Data versioning is important for optimistic concurrency control.
-Larest data version helpd database to reach to eventual consistancy.
+Latest data version helpd database to reach to eventual consistancy.

 ### Timestamp:
 Obvious solution, but it's difficult to have a consistent `clock` across the system.